-- Desired future character: The City Centre East provides a focus for residential development outside the B3 Commercial Core Zone, being close to public transport nodes.
+- Desired future character.
+The City Centre East provides a focus for residential development outside the B3 Commercial Core Zone, being close to public transport nodes.
 The ground levels will house uses that will activate the streets.
 This precinct will create strong pedestrian networks and linkages with surrounding areas. - Key land use principles include promoting residential / mixed use development with built form having a dominant residential focus and with active street frontages, encouraged.
 Activation of the Street Active uses are to be promoted at the ground and lower levels of development to promote vibrancy and passive and active surveillance of the public domain.

 A site specific amendment to the Hurstville Development Control Plan No.2 (Hurstville City Centre) is proposed to accompany the draft amendment to the Hurstville LEP 2012 (if the Planning Proposal is supported).
-The amendment will include the site within the provisions of the Hurstville DCP No.2 (Amendment No.6) and address the issues including (but not limited to) site setbacks (and interface with rail corridor), landscaping and deep soil areas, car park access and layout and vehicle and pedestrian access points.
+The amendment will include the site within the provisions of the Hurstville DCP No.2 (Amendment No.6) and address the issues including (but not limited to) vehicle access points, site and boundary landscaping, active street frontages and building rear setbacks, building breaks and minimising overshadowing of the public domain.